 who he is, professional career and other facts about his life

-(CNN Spanish) — Johnny Depp is one of the names that have remained in trends in recent days due to the legal process that is currently taking place.
+(CNN Spanish) — Johnny Depp is one of the names that have remained in trends in recent days due to the trial that confronted him with his ex-wife, actress Amber Heard.

-After a history of conflicting couple and with allegations of abuse, Depp and actress Amber Heard are involved in a defamation trial.
+After a history of conflicting couple and with allegations of abuse, Depp and actress Amber Heard were involved in a trial for defamation, in which a jury found both responsible.

 In the middle of this chapter, here is some information about who Johnny Depp is.